Doctors often order several tests to try to pinpoint underlying infection.

 - Ultrasound.
 This technology uses sound waves to produce real-time images on a video monitor.
 Ultrasound may be particularly useful to check for infections in your gallbladder or ovaries.

 - Magnetic resonance imaging (MRI).
 This technology uses radio waves and a strong magnet to produce cross-sectional or 3D images of the internal structures of your body.
 MRIs may be helpful in identifying soft tissue or bone infections.

 Early, aggressive treatment increases the likelihood of recovery.
 People who have sepsis require close monitoring and treatment in a hospital intensive care unit.
 Lifesaving measures may be needed to stabilize breathing and heart function.

-A number of medications are used in treating sepsis.
+A number of medications are used in treating sepsis and septic shock.
 They include:

 - Antibiotics.
 Treatment with antibiotics begins as soon as possible.
 Broad-spectrum antibiotics, which are effective against a variety of bacteria, are usually used first.
 After learning the results of blood tests, your doctor may switch to a different antibiotic that's targeted to fight the particular bacteria causing the infection.

 - Vasopressors.
 If your blood pressure remains too low even after receiving intravenous fluids, you may be given a vasopressor medication, which constricts blood vessels and helps to increase blood pressure.

 Other medications you may receive include low doses of corticosteroids, insulin to help maintain stable blood sugar levels, drugs that modify the immune system responses, and painkillers or sedatives.